rtm516/GeyserMC-wiki/Current-Limitations.md

 - Unable to see banner layers past 6
 - Movement issues around bamboo due to offset differences between Java and Bedrock
 - Custom anvil recipes
-- Heights lower than -64 or higher than 320 (unless you add `extended-world-height: true` to Geyser’s config, but will remove the Bedrock 1.17.0 protocol from Geyser)
+- Heights lower than -64 or higher than 320 in the overworld with extended height enabled, and heights lower than 0 or higher than 256 in other dimensions
 - Dolphin's Grace potion effect visuals (effects should still work correctly)

 The following changes **are supported** with the [GeyserOptionalPack](https://github.com/GeyserMC/Geyser/wiki/GeyserOptionalPack), which is a Bedrock resource pack you can install for additional functionality for features Bedrock does not natively support: